evalstate/mcp-webcam/README.md

 ![mcp_webcam_020_thumb](https://github.com/user-attachments/assets/041e3091-71e5-4aa1-9170-ee20177485ef)

-If we get to 100 stars I'll add even more features 😊.
+If we get to 100 stars I'll add another feature 😊.

-# mcp-webcam
+## mcp-webcam

-Use your Webcam to send live images to Claude Desktop (or other MCP Client).

-Provides `"capture"` and `"screenshot"` tools to allow Claude to take a frame from the webcam or initiate taking a screenshot.
+MCP Server that provides access to your WebCam.
+Provides `capture` and `screenshot` tools to take an image from the Webcam, or take a screenshot.
+The current image is also available as a Resource.

-Provides a `current view from the webcam` resource too.
+### MCP Sampling

+`mcp-webcam` supports "sampling"!
+Press the "Sample" button to send a sampling request to the Client along with your entered message.

+> [!TIP]
+> Claude Desktop does not currently support Sampling.
+If you want a Client that can handle multi-modal sampling request, try https://github.com/evalstate/fast-agent/ or VSCode (more details below).

-## Installation
+## Installation and Running

 NPM Package is `@llmindset/mcp-webcam`.

+To start in **STDIO** mode: `npx @llmindset/mcp-webcam`.
+This starts `mcp-webcam` on port 3333.
+Point your browser at `http://localhost:3333` to get started.
+To change the port: `npx @llmindset/mcp-webcam 9999`.
+This starts `mcp-webcam` on port 9999.
+For **Streaming HTTP** mode: `npx @llmindset/mcp-webcam --streaming`.
+This

 Install a recent version of [NodeJS](https://nodejs.org/en/download) for your platform, then add the following to the `mcpServers` section of your `claude_desktop_config.json` file: